MinervaExpt/NuCCSemiInclusiveHelium/README.md

  This repository contains MAT macros for analyzing ntuples created from HeAnaTupleTool.cpp using ME(1D/2D) and LE Nu flux epochs.
 This Anaylsis is to Produces a Nu-4Helium Semi-Inclusive cross-section from ME and LE MINERvA data.
 These Marcos uses MakeFiles to compile and Run and is based on the MAT-Minerva EventLoop prescription.

 ## Goals
-1. Produce Self-contain Anaylsis Package to Anaylze Helium Interactions
+1. Produce Self-contain Anaylsis Package to Anaylze Helium Interactions from ntuples created by HeAnaTupleTool.cpp
-2. Produce 1D and 2D differential cross section measurement for ME beam configuration
+2. Produce 1D and 2D differential Cross-Section measurement for Nu ME beam (FHC Mode) configuration
+   - FHC Mode - Forward Horn Current, foward Focusing of positively changed Pions and Kaons that dominantly decay to Nu mu's
-3. Produce 1D differential cross section measurement for LE beam configuration
+3. Produce 1D differential cross section measurement for FHC LE beam configuration
 4. Gain a greater understanding of the Helium nucleus through different  &nu weak interaction pathways including QE, RES, Non-RES pion production, mult-nucleon (2p2h), and DIS.
 Along with the smearing and that come with FSI.

 ## Installation